ServicesDigital solutionsCybersecurity breachesOur team

 In some cases, it may be necessary to transfer personal data to countries outside the EU/EEA, including to a specific client, counterparty, court or similar.
 In that case, the transfer will be made in accordance with Article 49(1)(b) of the GDPR, according to which the transfer may take place if necessary for the performance of a contract between the data subject and the controller or for the implementation of measures taken at the request of the data subject prior to the conclusion of such a contract.
 When transferring personal data in other situations, including to our business partners or suppliers, the personal data will be processed by our data processors and the processing will therefore take place according to our instructions.
 The processing will generally be based on the European Commission's standard contractual clauses as our transfer basis.

-We store personal data in connection with legal advice and assistance for 10 years after the conclusion of the case in question, unless special circumstances make it necessary to store the personal data for a shorter or longer period, cf. the Danish Bar and Law Society's guidelines.
-If you are employed by one of our clients, we will store your personal data for as long as we maintain a business relationship with the client.
+We store personal data in connection with legal advice and assistance for 10 years after the conclusion of the case in question, unless there are special circumstances that make it necessary to store the personal data for a shorter or longer period, cf. the Danish Bar and Law Society's guidelines.
+If you are employed by one of our clients, we will store your Personal Data for as long as we enter into a business relationship with the client.

-Accounting information and data collected in compliance with the requirements of the Danish Anti-Money Laundering Act are stored for five years.
+Accounting information and information collected in connection with the requirements of the Danish Money Laundering Act is stored for five years.
 Personal data regarding our suppliers and business partners is also stored for five years after the end of the collaboration.

-For payment arrangements with our suppliers and business partners, we store personal data to support invoicing, etc., for the financial year plus five years, as required by the Danish Bookkeeping Act.
+When making payment arrangements for our suppliers and business partners, we store personal data in order to support invoicing etc. for the financial year plus five years as stipulated in the Danish Bookkeeping Act.

-If you request to no longer be part of such initiatives, we will delete the relevant personal data unless there is an extraordinary basis for continuing to process the data under the GDPR.
+If you request to no longer be part of such initiatives, we will delete the relevant Personal Data unless there is an exceptional basis for continuing to process the relevant Personal Data under GDPR.

-Additionally, if we have specifically requested your consent to store your contact information for marketing purposes, such consent will form the basis for our processing of your personal data, cf. GDPR Article 6(1)(a).
+We may also have specifically requested your consent to store relevant contact information in order to market future events etc. to you.
+In that case, the consent forms the basis for our Processing of your Personal Data, cf. GDPR Article 6(1)(a).

-Personal data related to marketing is stored for as long as you wish to receive marketing from us and for two years thereafter.
+Personal data in connection with marketing is stored for as long as you wish to receive marketing from us and for two years thereafter.

 You are entitled to request access to and further information about the Processing of your Personal Data or request that we correct, rectify, complete, erase or restrict the Processing of your Personal Data.
 You are entitled to request two (2) times a year a free copy of your Personal Data that we Process.
 We are entitled to charge a reasonable fee based on our administrative costs if you request additional copies.